 March for all its national bad press was the sweetest month for us with, in this order: the arrival of a grandson (who turned 1 month on April 1 and weighs 12 pounds, no fooling); the tenth anniversary of my husband’s double lung transplant; our first trip out of state (to somewhere the sun shines and you can safely walk without Uggs); and the return of Melanie Cane, our longtime staffer who has been out recovering from surgery for months.

 About our grandson I won’t go on too long, as grandparents I’m told are wont to do.
 But I will tell the many people in Rye who wrote to congratulate us on becoming grandparents (I hope people do that in every community) that he is happy, beautiful, and very easy to hold.
+Can grandparents open junior isa is one of the FAQs of loving grandparents.
 He’s also, according to the wonderful woman who’s been helping care for him in the middle of the night “very smart.”
 I like to think so, he comes from good stock, but I don’t want to shoot the moon.
 While Peter Walter and I haven’t talked much yet — because he likes his sleep — I do have lots of stories to share.
 After “Goodnight Moon,” which I can still recite from memory, 34 years after the birth of PW’s father, I will read to him from the 348 books I just brought down from the third floor to be closer to the room I’m working on for him.
 Yes, there are deadlines and the occasional home-cooked meal for your spouse, but I can see how becoming a grandparent is not only a fulfilling role — it could become a day job.

 For those of you not in the grandparent know yet, there are new rules of engagement.